-Mr. JAMES GALBRAITH (University of Texas Professor): Well, the IV bag in an emergency room provides fluids - saline solution - that keeps a patient who's very sick alive.
+JAMES GALBRAITH: Well, the IV bag in an emergency room provides fluids - saline solution - that keeps a patient who's very sick alive.

 GREENE: Let me just make sure I understand that.
 So in a tough economic time, it's almost like a measure of the burden being shifted to the government.
 The government's spending more.
 Sure, a deficit is forming, but it means there's more money in the hands of people in the private sector.

 GALBRAITH: Yes, exactly so.
 The federal government's deficit is exactly the extra funds that are being transferred to the private sector - dollar for dollar, penny for penny.